5 ways to get the best sleep your body deserves

 - Reduced depression

 No meds, free of charge, and great results.
-Other studies have linked meditation to reduced risk of just about every disease you can think of, and to far higher measures of just plain happiness.
+Other studies have linked meditation to reduced risk of almost every disease you can think of and to greater measures of happiness.

 There are ways to help send a clear, unscrambled message to your brain, so it produces melatonin attuned to what our bodies need, not to whether it’s light or dark.